kostadindev/GONEXT/README.md

-# gonext
+# GONEXT

-**GoNext** is a GenAI-powered assistant tailored for League of Legends players, delivering real-time and personalized strategies, matchups, synergies, and builds.
+**GONEXT** is a GenAI helper for League of Legends players, delivering personalized and game-specific strategies, matchups, synergies, and builds.
 By harnessing the Riot API, GoNext retrieves live game data—covering both allied and enemy players—and employs large language models to offer context-specific guidance for every match.

 ---